Credential Book Compilation

 5. SafeSport and Screening:

-All coaches and staff are required to submit to a background screening check in the NY district and complete the SafeSport Training Program every two seasons.
+As required by the center for SafeSport, USAH and the NY district, All administrators, coaches and staff are required to submit to a background screening check in the NY district and complete the SafeSport Training Program.
 Coaches and other volunteers in USA Hockey programs that have regular, routine or frequent access to or supervision over youth participants, such as team managers, locker room monitors, chaperones, etc., are required to screen and complete the SafeSport Training prior to such access, participation and roster addition and approval.
 The USAH Registry grays out those that are not in compliance with SafeSport and does not allow roster placement.
 There is no participation until screening and the SafeSport training is complete and showing in the registry.
 This may take a few days to a few weeks to be merged, so plan accordingly.

 - Game scoresheets will be reviewed to verify eligibility compliance for each team and every rostered player.